- Course Number:

 - VT 210

 - Lab Hours:

 - Special Fee:

 Course DescriptionIntroduces various types of nutrients, the basic principles of nutrition as applied to small and large animals, various feeding practices and their economic importance, and important nutritionally caused diseases.
 Covers care and handling of orphaned animals and special prescription diets.
-Prerequisites: VT 105, 106, 121; (BI 101 or BI 101B), BI 102; CH 100.
+Prerequisites: Admission to Veterinary Technology program.